mattreid/costpuller/README.md

 ### Providing Credentials

- - Direct AWS access is controlled in the conventional ways:  either via environment variables `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` or via `~/.aws/` config files created by the `awscli configure` command.
-If using the file-based credentials, you may select a specific profile, using the `"profile"` key in the `"aws"` subsection of the `"configuration" section of the accounts YAML file.
+ - Access to Cloudability is provided by either a Cloudability API Key or a FrontDoor/Apptio API Key-pair.
+The key-pair can be obtained by logging into the Cloudability website, clicking on the "user" icon in the upper-right corner of the page, and selecting "User Profile"; then select the "API Keys" "tab" and click the "Create API Key" button.
+Be sure to note the "Private Key", because it cannot be retrieved again, once you leave the pop-up -- you must create a new key if you lose the private portion.
+The API Key is provided as the value of the `"api_key"` key under the `"cloudability"` subsection of the `"configuration"` section; alternatively, the key-pair is provided as a two element sequence as the value of the `"api_key_pair"` key in the same subsection; only provide one of the two YAML keys and omit the other from the file.
  - Google Sheets access is provided via OAuth 2.0.
 This tool acts as an OAuth client.
-The client configuration is provided in the conventional location, `${HOME}/.config/gcloud/application_default_credentials.json`, and can be downloaded from https://console.developers.google.com, under "Credentials").
+The client configuration is provided in the conventional location (e.g., `${HOME}/.config/gcloud/application_default_credentials.json`) and can be downloaded from a project on https://console.developers.google.com, under "Credentials".
 The access token and refresh token are cached in a local file.
 If the token file doesn't exist, this tool prompts the user to open a page in their browser (this should be done on the same machine which is running this tool).
 The browser will allow the user to interact with Google's authentication servers, and then it will be redirected to a listener provided by this tool, which allows the tool to obtain the OAuth access code.
 The tool then exchanges that for the tokens, which it writes to the cache file.
+ - Direct AWS access is controlled in the conventional ways:  either via the environment variables `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` or via `~/.aws/` config files created by the `awscli configure` command.
+If using the file-based credentials, you may select a specific profile, using the `"profile"` key in the `"aws"` subsection of the `"configuration" section of the accounts YAML file.
  - Access to IBM Cloud is provided via an API key.
 A key may be obtained from the IBM Cloud web page under the "Manage" menu item "Access (IAM)" after logging in, by selecting "API Keys" from the sidebar and clicking on